 - Long-form journalism.
 Perhaps start with Longreads, an aggregator for long-form stories on the web.

 - TED Talks relevant to your work.

 - Podcasts related to your field, or more general professional development-related podcasts.
-Here are a few favorites I always have on rotation:
+Some examples:

 Time is definitely the number one obstacle to a successful pro book club, so if you’re having difficulty committing to reading entire books, why not give short-form materials a try.